Tinybop/gingersnap/README.md

     a transaction, which provides no check that we properly commit or rollback (e.g. we could forget to commit/rollback in one case among many in a complicated branching expression)

+If there's an error while running the `(Connection -> IO Rsp)` action:
+  - The transaction will be rolled back
+  - The `Connection` will be returned to the connection pool
+  - A JSON error response will be returned.
+If you're defining your own `ApiErr` instance, that'll be `apiErr_unexpectedError`

 ## Not everything's rspGood